 Using apt-file search

 Alternatively, you can use the apt-file command.
-This is a command-line tool which is a part of the APT package manager.
+This is a command-line tool that is a part of the APT package manager.
 It is specifically designed to search for packages and the files stored in them as part of your repository.
 This command will return all the packages where the package name or any file name stored in it matches the specified search keyword.
 This is the syntax for using the apt-file search command on Ubuntu.

 apt-file search [keyword]